faranweb/faranweb/README.md

 </div>

 ## My current stack
-> Tools I have worked with
+> Tools, languages, and other things that I like to work with.

 <table>
   <tr>